Maximal Inequalities for Empirical Processes under General Mixing Conditions: Introduction

 Unfortunately, the approach utilized in \cite{DMR1995} and related papers cannot be applied to establish maximal inequalities when the aforementioned restrictions on the mixing coefficients do not hold.
 One of the cornerstones of this approach relies on insights that can be traced back to Dudley in the 1960s (\cite{dudley_sizes_1967}) for Gaussian processes.
 Dudley's work states that the ``natural" topology to measure the complexity of the class of functions $\mathcal{F}$ is related to the variation of the stochastic process.
-In \cite{DMR1995}, the authors use this insight and construct a ``natural" norm, which turns out to depend on the $\beta$-mixing coefficients.
-Unfortunately, without restrictions on the mixing coefficients, this approach is not feasible, as this norm may not even be well-defined.
+In \cite{DMR1995}, the authors use this insight to construct a ``natural" norm, which turns out to depend on the $\beta$-mixing coefficients.
+Unfortunately, without restrictions on the mixing coefficients, this approach is not feasible because this norm may not even be well-defined.

-In view of this, the current paper proposes a new proof technique in which we employ a \emph{family} of norms, rather than just one, to measure the complexity of the class $\mathcal{F}$.
-To accommodate this new feature, we introduce a measure of complexity that extends Talagrand's measure (\cite{talagrand2005,talagrand2014}) to allow for a family of norms.
+In view of this, the current paper proposes a new proof technique which employs a \emph{family} of norms, rather than just one, to measure the complexity of the class $\mathcal{F}$.
+To accommodate this new feature, we introduce a new measure of complexity inspired by Talagrand's measure (\cite{talagrand2005,talagrand2014}) that allows for a family of norms.

 The family of norms proposed in the proof is linked to the dependence structure, which is captured by suitably chosen mixing coefficients.
 Papers such as \cite{arcones1994central,DMR1995} use $\beta$-mixing while some other papers use stronger concepts such as $\phi$-mixing (see \cite{ibragimov2012gaussian}).
-In this paper, however, we use the weaker notion of $\tau$-mixing introduced by \cite{dedecker2004coupling,dedecker2005new}.
-These coefficients not only are weaker than the $\beta$-mixing ones, thereby encompassing a wider class of stochastic processes (see \cite{dedecker2004coupling,dedecker2005new} and Remark \ref{rem:mixing} below for a more thorough discussion), but they are also adaptive to the size of the class of functions $\mathcal{F}$ --- a property not enjoyed by standard mixing coefficients.
+In this paper, however, we use the weaker notions of $\tau$-mixing introduced by \cite{dedecker2004coupling,dedecker2005new} and $\alpha$-mixing (cf. \cite{rio2017asymptotic}).
+The $\tau$-mixing coefficients not only are typically weaker than the $\beta$-mixing ones, thereby encompassing a wider class of stochastic processes (see \cite{dedecker2004coupling,dedecker2005new} and examples below), but they are also adaptive to the size of the class of functions $\mathcal{F}$ --- a property not enjoyed by standard mixing coefficients.